Alpheratz: System

 The radial velocity of a star away from or towards the observer can be determined by measuring the red shift or blue shift of its spectrum.
 The American astronomer Vesto Slipher made a series of such measurements from 1902 to 1904 and discovered that the radial velocity of α Andromedae varied periodically.
 He concluded that it was in orbit in a spectroscopic binary star system with a period of about 100 days.
 A preliminary orbit was published by Hans Ludendorff in 1907, and a more precise orbit was later published by Robert Horace Baker.

 The fainter star in the system was first resolved interferometrically by Xiaopei Pan and his coworkers during 1988 and 1989, using the Mark III Stellar Interferometer at the Mount Wilson Observatory, California, United States.
 This work was published in 1992.
 Because of the difference in luminosity between the two stars, its spectral lines were not observed until the early 1990s, in observations made by Jocelyn Tomkin, Xiaopei Pan, and James K. McCarthy between 1991 and 1994 and published in 1995.

-The two stars are now known to orbit each other with a period of 96.7 days.
-The larger, brighter star, called the primary, has a spectral type of B8IVpMnHg, a mass of approximately 3.6 solar masses, a surface temperature of about 13,800 K, and, measured over all wavelengths, a luminosity of about 200 times the Sun's.
-Its smaller, fainter companion, the secondary, has a mass of approximately 1.8 solar masses and a surface temperature of about 8,500 K, and, again measured over all wavelengths, a luminosity of about 10 times the Sun's.
-It is an early-type A star whose spectral type has been estimated as A3V.
+The two stars are now known to orbit each other with a period of 96.9 days.
+The larger, brighter star, called the primary, has a spectral type of B8IV-VHgMn, a mass of approximately 3.6 solar masses, a surface temperature of about 11,900 K (or 13,850 K), and, measured over all wavelengths, a luminosity of about 160 times the Sun's.
+Its smaller, fainter companion, the secondary, has a mass of approximately 1.9 solar masses and a surface temperature of about 7,900 K, and, again measured over all wavelengths, a luminosity of about 15 times the Sun's.
+It is a late-type A star whose spectral type is estimated as A7V.